 If you feel there is an error in your property assessment as a result of your review, contact us first.
 Most assessment related questions can be resolved by speaking with an assessor, with no formal appeal process required.

-To formally file an appeal to your property assessment you must file a formal notice of appeal within 30 days of receiving your assessment notice.
+To formally file an appeal to your property assessment you must file a formal notice of appeal within 60 days of receiving your assessment notice.

 Tax agents/representatives who wants information or discuss the valuation about a property (as representing the owner/s), are required to fill out a Letter of Authorization for each property to allow the City of Prince Albert to release information about the property.
-This form needs to be filled out and provided to assesment before contacting an assessor.
+This form needs to be filled out and provided to assessment before contacting an assessor.
 Please download the form here.